People's Memorial advocates for consumer protection and choice for funeral and related end-of-life issues. Our advocacy

 PMA is a founding member of the Funeral Consumers Alliance (FCA) to function as a unifying force for consumer advocacy at the federal level.

-People's Memorial is currently advocating Washington legislators to legalize Biochemical Hydrolysis (also known as Aquamation) as a greener disposition option.
+People's Memorial is currently advocating Washington legislators to legalize Alkaline Hydrolysis (also known as Aquamation) as a greener disposition option.

 Please find and contact your legislator, encouraging your legislator to support this legislation!

 Senate Bill 5387/House Bill 1700 makes available to consumers an environmentally responsible, ecologically beneficially alternative to cremation by flame.
-This bill adds Biochemical Hydrolysis as an alternative final disposition.
+This bill adds Alkaline Hydrolysis as an alternative final disposition.

 Globally, cremation rates have been consistently and significantly rising for several decades.
 Cremation has been rising as the preferred final disposition, currently at 51% nationally.
 However, in Washington the cremation rate is 77.4%

 With such a high preference for cremation, it naturally seems that if a greener form of cremation is available, it should be a legal option for Washington residents.

-Biochemical Hydrolysis (also known as water cremation) is a more environmentally friendly alternative to flame cremation.
-A benefit of Biochemical Hydrolysis is that it is a non-combustive process.
+Alkaline Hydrolysis (also known as water cremation) is a more environmentally friendly alternative to flame cremation.
+A benefit of Alkaline Hydrolysis is that it is a non-combustive process.
 This means that, unlike in flame cremation, mercury is not vaporized.

 Typically the flame cremation process CO2, greenhouse gases and carcinogenic toxins are among the 219 known emissions released.
 It also consumes 6,000 cubic feet of natural gas and releases about 3 grams of mercury.
 In the last 5 years alone, Washington State has seen 1.2 billion cubic feet of natural gas burned and 1400 pounds of mercury vaporized.